Jzridar/React-coin-ranking/README.md

 In the footer section Ive added the link to homepage and the cryptocurrencies page for easy navigation

-App.css
+App.css,Ant-design:
-Did some basic designing.
+Main designs are done using ant-design components ,Did some basic designing using CSS.